Best Rain Boots for Men of 2026

 How We Test & Methodology

 Here, we break down how we tested rain boots based on four key metrics: weather resistance, comfort, traction, and warmth.
-We put the boots through the wringer in southern Minnesota’s sloppy winter conditions and the snow and ice of Wisconsin’s Chequamegon National Forest.
+We put all of our boots through the wringer in southern Minnesota’s sloppy winter conditions, the snow and ice of Wisconsin’s Chequamegon National Forest, and Colorado’s thunderous front range storm squalls.

 WEATHER RESISTANCE